informalsystems/hermes/guide/src/tutorials/local-chains/identifiers.md

 # Identifiers

+In order to connect two IBC-enabled chains, both chains need an on-chain client that keeps track of the other chain.
+These two clients can be connected by one or multiple connections.
+Then, channels need to be created, over a connection, to specify the destination module.

+> __WARNING__: Do not create clients, connections or channels between two chains/modules before checking that they are not already created.

 A chain allocates identifiers when it creates clients, connections and channels.
 These identifiers can subsequently be used to refer to existing clients, connections and channels.

 > NOTE: If you want to ensure you get the same identifiers while following the tutorials, run the each of the three commands below __once__ on `ibc-1`.
-This will ensure that when going through the tutorial, a second channel on `ibc-1` with identifier `channel-1` will created.
+This will ensure that when going through the tutorial, a second channel on `ibc-1` with identifier `channel-1` will be created.

 Chains allocate identifiers using a chain specific allocation scheme.
 Currently, *cosmos-sdk* implementation uses the follow identifiers: